 Business Development(BD)—The BD Team can share information gleaned during the solicitation stage.
 Are there political sensitivities?
 What are the stakeholders most concerned about (especially if not the incumbent)?
 Were there any important “off the record” conversations?
 What are some possible upcoming opportunities?

 The most effective execution of a new contract begins with being cognizant that it’s not only about the Technical Team’s performance, but everyone’s performance.
 And each Department plays a vital role.
+Contact Streamline Government Contracts to iron out the details.

 During the month of August, Jennifer Schaus & Associates and Streamline Government Contracts presented the following webinars: